-I have been a language teacher for over 20 years, and one thing I have learned is that parents, other adults and caregivers play a crucial role in preparing young people to learn a new language.
-Ideally, you would be able to implement these tips long before the new classes start, but it is never too late and they should be followed even after the course has started.
+I have been a language teacher for over 20 years, and one thing I have learned is that parents, other adults, and caregivers play a crucial role in preparing young people to learn a new language at school.
+Ideally, you would be able to implement these tips long before the new classes start.
+But it is never too late and they should be followed even after the course has started.

-Here are 5 tips to prepare your child to learn a new language:
+Here are 5 tips to prepare your child to learn a new language at school:

 If you know people who speak the language, invite them around for a coffee.
 There might be cultural events or clubs in your area that you could get involved with.

-What you do will depend on the things available to you and the interests that your child already has, but the kids I have taught who know a bit about people who spread the language and are positive about the process invariably start off very well.
+What you do will depend on the things available to you and the interests that your child already has.
+Nevertheless, the kids I have taught who know a bit about people who speak the language and are positive about the process invariably start off very well.

 2. Avoid negative connotations

 If you can’t be positive, you can at least not be negative.
-Don’t talk about the hard times you had trying to learn a new language as your child might take that to mean it is a family trait.
+Don’t talk about the hard times you had trying to learn a new language.
+Your child might take that to mean it is a family trait.

-Don’t highlight negative stereotypes or tell derogatory jokes about the people who speak a particular language as this will provide a reason not to take the language seriously.
+Don’t highlight negative stereotypes or tell derogatory jokes about the people who speak a particular language.
+This will provide a reason not to take the language seriously.

-Don’t belittle the language and make out that another subject is more important as kids will pick up on this and not bother with the new language.
+And don’t belittle the language and make out that another subject is more important.
+Kids will pick up on this and not bother with the new language.